Gravitational memory meets astrophysical environments: exploring a new frontier through osculations

 $\mathcal{U}^{lm}$ and $\mathcal{V}^{lm}$ are spherical harmonic representations of the radiative mass and current multipoles, respectively; $_{-2}\mathcal{Y}^{lm}(\Theta,\Phi)$ are spin-weighted spherical harmonics; $T_R$ is the retarded time, and $(R,\Theta,\Phi)$ are the distance and angles that point from the source to the observer.

-In leading-order, the radiative mass and the current multipoles depend on the source mass ($\mathcal{I}_{lm}$) and current ($\mathcal{J}_{lm}$, see Eq.
+In leading order, the radiative mass and the current multipoles depend on the source mass ($\mathcal{I}_{lm}$) and current ($\mathcal{J}_{lm}$, see Eq.
 (2.22) of \cite{Favata:2008yd}) multipole moments, respectively.
-At higher PN order, these radiative moments are added by tail terms and other nonlinear couplings.
-As we are focusing on the leading-order nonlinear memory contribution, we only take account of $\mathcal{U}^{lm}$ (there is no nonlinear memory contribution to the $\mathcal{V}^{lm}$, thus we neglect all current multipole moments) and neglect the higher-order terms.
+At higher PN order, these radiative moments receive additional contributions from tail terms and other nonlinear couplings.
+As we are focusing on the leading-order nonlinear memory contribution, we only take into account $\mathcal{U}^{lm}$ (there is no nonlinear memory contribution to the $\mathcal{V}^{lm}$, thus we neglect all current multipole moments) and neglect the higher-order terms.
 Under these assumptions, the waveform modes (leading-order nonlinear memory piece) become \cite{Favata:2011qif}:

 where $\mathcal{I}^{(l)}_{lm}$ is $l^{\text{th}}$ time derivative of $\mathcal{I}_{lm}$ and $h^{\text{mem.}}_{lm}$ is the nonlinear memory piece, given as \cite{Favata:2011qif}:

 Here $\frac{dE_{\text{GW}}}{dt d\Omega}$ is the GW flux related to $h_{lm}$ modes, $\mathcal{G}_{l_{1}l_{2}l_{3}m_{1}m_{2}m_{3}}^{s_1 s_2 s_3}$ is an angular ($\Omega = (\Theta, \Phi)$) integral proportional to three spin-weighted spherical harmonics \cite{Favata:2008yd} and $\langle \cdot \rangle$ is the average over several wavelengths of GW which is required for construction of a well-defined GW stress tensor \cite{PhysRev.166.1272}.